Bus Fleet Electrification Planning Through Logic-Based Benders Decomposition and Restriction Heuristics: Computational experiments

 In the first three years, all the investments are made in on-route BEBs and fast chargers.
-Depot BEBs are progressively introduced starting from year 4, and represent the quasi-totality of the BEBs acquired in the last phase of investments.
-This can be explained by the usage profile presented in Figure \ref{fig_chicago_schedule}.
-For example, in year 2, the 413 on-route BEBs are in service 84.2\% of the time, and are all in service for 14 consecutive hours starting from 5 am.
-In comparison, depot BEBs can be in service at most 66.7\% of the time, since we assumed they require 1 hour of charging for every 2 hours of operation.
-The hourly operating costs of conventional buses being by far the highest, on-route BEBs are thus preferable to depot BEBs as long as conventional buses are still needed to satisfy the base load.
+Depot BEBs are progressively introduced starting from year 4, and represent nearly all of the BEBs acquired in the last phase of investments.
+This can be explained by the usage profile presented in Figure \ref{fig:chicago_schedule}.
+In year 2, the 413 on-route BEBs are in service 84.2\% of the time, and are all in service for 14 consecutive hours starting from 5 am.
+In comparison, depot BEBs can be in service at most 66.7\% of the time, since we assumed they require one hour of charging for every two hours of operation.
+Since the hourly operating costs of conventional buses are by far the highest, on-route BEBs are preferable to depot BEBs as long as conventional buses are still needed to satisfy the base load.
 After that, short-range depot BEBs, which are the cheapest to acquire and operate, become the most cost-efficient option.
-They are mostly used to satisfy the service requirement in peak hours, and recharge around noon and at night.
+In the final schedule, they are primarily in service during peak hours, and recharge mainly at midday and overnight.

-Regarding charger locations, Figure \ref{fig_chicago_chargers} shows that fast chargers are principally deployed in densely connected areas.
+\paragraph{Charger deployment.} Figure \ref{fig:chicago_chargers} shows that fast chargers are primarily deployed in densely connected areas.
 Terminals located on the city outskirts are never equipped with fast chargers, meaning that the routes outside of the city center are mostly serviced by depot BEBs.
-Interestingly, no chargers are installed after the first investment phase.
-Indeed, although more chargers could reduce the operational costs by increasing the scheduling flexibility of the depot BEBs introduced in years 9 and 10, these savings in the final years do not suffice to offset additional capital investment.
-If operational expenses were taken into account beyond the 10-year planning horizon, the resulting extended amortization period might justify further investments in the last phase.
+In this solution, no chargers are installed after the first investment phase.
+Indeed, although more chargers could reduce the operational costs by increasing the scheduling flexibility of the depot BEBs introduced in years 9 and 10, these savings in the final years do not offset additional capital investment in the objective.